 Now we're ready to pick out some devices.

 You should pick out a variety of devices that are important to your users and then stick to them force consistency.

+Be sure to include your oldest devices for your oldest-supported releases.
 This is because performance characteristics look different between older devices and newer devices, which have different amounts of RAM and CPU cores.